Author Archive

 If you or a loved one needs guidance, contact Del Prado Law Firm.
 With more than 35 years of experience and board certification in Criminal Law, we bring trusted judgment and disciplined advocacy to the toughest cases.

-Talk with a criminal defense attorney who treats you with dignity while fighting relentlessly for your future.
+Talk with a criminal defense attorney who treats you with dignity while fighting relentlessly for your future a high-powered defense lawyer dedicated to your case.

 Internal Resources You May Find Helpful: